In August 2019 GPG Suite 2019.1 introduced a new default key server.

-Pervious versions of GPG Suite used sks key servers.
-Late June 2019 an attack was discovered.
+Pervious versions of GPG Suite used the now deprecated sks key servers.
+In June 2019 an attack was discovered.
 In that attack a large number of signatures is added to a key and uploaded to the key servers, rendering those keys unusable.
-Downloading such a "poisoned" key may corrupt the gpg setup and can result in crashes in GPG Mail or GPG Keychain.
+Downloading such a "poisoned" key may corrupt the gpg setup and could result in crashes in GPG Mail or GPG Keychain.

-We are aware of a very small number of keys which have been affected.
+We are aware of a very small number of affected keys.
 Other keys could be affected in the future.

 - improved performance